-hardware type A number representing the type of the hardware

-address.
-This document defines a single value,

-"1", representing an Ethernet address.

-address value A representation of the hardware address.
-This

-document defines a single format, to be used in the case that the hardware type has the value in the case-insensitive form "xx:xx:xx:xx:xx:xx".
+hardware type A number representing the type of the hardware address.
+This document defines a single value, "1", representing an Ethernet address. address value A representation of the hardware address.
+This document defines a single format, to be used in the case that the hardware type has the value "1".
+In this case, that address MUST be an Ethernet MAC address in the case-insensitiv re form "xx:xx:xx:xx:xx".